gianni-rosato/svt-av1-psy/Docs/Appendix-Reference-Scaling.md

 ### 2.2.
 Determination of the downscaling factor
 The downscaling factor is constrained to 8/9 ~ 8/16.
 Since the numerator of the factor is fixed to 8, only the denominator needs to be determined.
-There is a special downscaling factor exist in dynamic mode, which is described in following mode description.
+There is a special downscaling factor in dynamic mode, which is described in following mode description.

-Three modes are used to set the denominator namely Fixed, Random, Dynamic modes, respectively.
+Three modes are used to set the denominator namely Fixed, Random and Dynamic modes, respectively.
 The mode is set by the user.
 A brief description of how each of the above-mentioned modes works is included below.